-Built by women, for women who refuse to rent their business.
+Built for operators who refuse to rent the systems that run their business.

 I learned systems before I learned software.